clone2020/ShellScripts/README.md

 https://github.com/clone2020/ShellScripts/blob/main/vault_cp.bash

-For using the script, please the empty porject in vault and then provide the required values similar to as shown below.
+For using the script, please create the empty porject in vault and then provide the required values similar to as shown below.

 $vault login